 Incomplete loads can become a potential concern if source systems fail while your ETL operation is being executed.
 As a result, you may choose to cold-start or warm-start the ETL job, depending on the specifics of your destination system.

 Cold-start is when you restart an ETL operation from scratch, while a warm-start is employed in cases where you can resume the process from the last identified records that the operation loaded successfully.

 Organization’s Approach Towards ETL tools

 If your managers are not familiar with data warehouse design or have zero technical knowledge, they may prefer to stick with manual coding for implementing all ETL operations.
-Thus, your management should be willing to explore the latest technology so that it doesn’t limit your choices.
+Thus, your management should be willing to explore the latest data warehousing technology so that it doesn’t limit your choices.

-Another factor that governs the way your ETL process is implemented is your in-house proficiency.
+Another factor that governs the way your ETL mechanism is implemented is your in-house proficiency.
 While your IT team may be familiar with coding for specific ETL databases, they may be less capable of developing extraction processes for cloud-based storage systems.

-It should also be noted that maintaining an ETL database is a continuing process that requires consistent maintenance and optimization as more sources, records, and destinations are added into an organization’s data environment.
+It should also be noted that maintaining an ETL database is a continuing process that requires consistent maintenance and optimization as more sources, records, and destinations are added to an organization’s data environment.

 Data Volume, Loading Frequency, and Disk Space

 A large data volume tends to shrink the batch window as jobs will take longer to run, and there will be less time between each one.
 The volume and frequency of data extraction and loading during ETL batch processing can also impact the performance of source and target systems.

 In terms of the former, the strain of processing day-to-day transactional queries, as well as ETL operations, may cause systems to lock up.
 While target structures may lack the necessary storage space to handle rapidly expanding data loads.
 The creation of staging areas and temporary files can also consume a lot of disk space in your intermediary server.